 OpenVPN is generally regarded as the safest protocol available today, and it is widely used.
 It’s been audited several times by third-party security firms, so you can trust it to keep your data safe.
 In fact, OpenVPN is considered the industry standard, especially when it is used in conjunction with SSL/TLS key exchange.

-Most reputable VPN providers make OpenVPN protocol available to clients.
+Most reputable VPN providers make OpenVPN protocols available to clients.
 It is likely to be the default choice.
 If it’s not, then users are recommended to update their settings.
-OpenVPN is compatible with all platforms including Mac, Windows, Linux, Android and iOS.
+OpenVPN is compatible with all platforms including Mac, Windows, Linux, Android, and iOS.
 It also works in conjunction with various routers.

 OpenVPN is particularly safe and secure when used with User Datagram Protocol, or UDP, instead of Transmission Control Protocol, or TCP.
 Using TCP may mean slightly slower transmission rates.